 - Doesn’t replace your main number

-Zoom is a video calling app with screensharing for a PC.
+Zoom is a video calling app with screen sharing for a PC.
 With a straightforward interface and few bells and whistles on the base plan, it’s a solid choice for solo businesses and personal use.
-But it also offers features like meeting recordings, whiteboards, waiting rooms, and passcodes if you need more.
+But it also offers features like meeting recordings, an AI companion, whiteboards, waiting rooms, and more.

 That said, Zoom is more of a meeting tool than a business phone system.
 It doesn’t replace your main number or allow you to text from a PC.
 And if you want to send texts or make regular phone calls, you’ll need to upgrade to Zoom Phone — a separate service with its own pricing.